Economics (ECO)

 ECO 5023.
 Managerial Economics.
 (3-0) 3 Credit Hours.

+Prerequisite: ECO 5003 and MS 5003, or their equivalents.
 Application of price theory to economic decisions of the firm.
 A problem-oriented approach emphasizing demand, production, and profit maximizing conditions, and their implications for output and pricing strategies under various market structures and types of organization.
 (Same as MBA 5513.
 Credit cannot be earned for both ECO 5023 and MBA 5513.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 ECO 6013.
 Microeconomic Theory.
 (3-0) 3 Credit Hours.